Demand Rises in Cleanroom Manufacturing

 Published July 12, 2018

-Quality control and precision data are driving a change in manufacturing giving way to a rise in cleanroom technology.
+Quality control and precision data are driving a change in manufacturing giving way to a rise in cleanroom technology, especially during COVID-19 for social distancing and sanitation.
 Amazing applications and experiments are going on inside these sterile environments, such as growing organic produce, injection molding manufacturing, nanotechnology development, aerospace tool manufacturing, and military applications, just to name a few advancing examples.
 A variety of industries are embracing the power cleanrooms provide and the need for cleanroom technology is on the rise for efficiency, quality control, and safety.

 Companies are seeing the benefits that come with producing products in a high-quality, technological environment that cleanrooms provide.
 Cleanroom technology is used for manufacturing aseptic medical goods or for research and development purpose.
 Those markets are seeing lucrative demand and growth.
 According to global market data hub Research and Markets, the global cleanroom technology market is about $3.6 billion, with growth expected at 6% each year for the next several years.
 North America is expected to dominate the market with Asia quickly behind.

 Companies that are already ingrained in the cleanroom market are aiming to keep pace.
 In 2016, the injection molding company Cadence Inc. began enhancing and expanding its cleanroom capabilities for assembly and automation.
 In 2017, the company doubled its capabilities at its Florida site.
 Biotechnology company Brammer Bio is another.
 In 2019, the Massachusetts company says it plans to add a 50,000 square-foot facility that will include commercial ready cleanrooms for vector manufacturing.